trotter/trotter.github.com/_posts/2010-10-26-crowd-sourcing-business-development.markdown

 <p class="meta">October 26, 2010 - Philly</p>

+*Update*: The deal below is no longer active.
+I'm leaving this blog post on the web though as a matter of historical record.

 [Mashion](http://mashion.net), my web development consultancy, will pay you 5% for introducing us to someone that becomes a client.
 We will pay you 10% if you negotiate the contract for us.
 Occasionally, we'll pay you 15% when we're